alexanderem49/simple-exchange/docs/tutorial.md

 ```shell
 yarn unit-test
 ```
 This will run tests for both durable and non-durable contract versions.
 You will see a lot of debug console logs from Agoric SDK, including some errors - these errors are triggered by unit tests to assert the failing branches.
-In total 16 unit tests should pass.
+In total 16 unit tests should pass - 8 tests for non durable contract and 8 tests for durable contract.

 ## Integration tests

-The integration test is setting up an enviroment with separate smart wallets and checks that exchange contract can execute a successful trade.
+The integration test is setting up an enviroment with separate smart wallets and checks that upgradeable exchange contract can execute a successful trade.

 The integration test includes only one test case:
-- make trade - executes trade successfully
+- make trade - check that contract properly executes the trade when sell and buy offer can satisfy each other

 In order to run unit tests, just run the following command:
 ```shell